yuloh/blog/content/posts/how-php-environment-variables-actually-work.md

 }
 ```

-If you run this from the command line you should see a segfault after about 30 seconds.
+If you run this from the command line you should see a segfault within 30 seconds.

 ```bash
 » php env_crash.php